wombleton/gitlaw-nz/acts/R/Referenda (Postal Voting) Act 2000.md

-    (2) Every person who commits an offence against this section is liable on conviction on indictment,---
+    (2) Every person who commits an offence against this section is liable on conviction,---

     *   (a) if the Returning Officer, or any person employed or engaged under [section 9][12], or any person acting under a delegation under [section 11][14], to imprisonment for a term not exceeding 2 years: